lecritch/warmup-sql-api/README.md

 req = requests.get(req_string).json()
 ```

-The data returned from the API is formatted as a ```json``` which for most intensive purposes is just a dictionary.
+The data returned from the API is formatted as a ```json``` which for most intents and purposes is just a dictionary.

 The information we want from this json is found with the ```'results'``` key.